Star Canopus diving accident: Background

 On 26 November 1978 the Diving Support Vessel Star Canopus was dynamically positioned on the northeast side of the Beryl Alpha platform conducting diving operations.
 334 ft below, Michael Ward was working for Northern Divers about 60 ft off the seabed trying to connect a 6 inch flow line to a riser flange protruding from the side of the concrete platform.

 Oil production had declined that year, and with winter conditions upon them, subsea work had fallen behind schedule.
 There was "a lot of catching up to do", Martin Dane, the Contracts Manager for Northern Divers would say later, and Mobil Oil, like many operators, decided to allow the diving program to continue through the winter months to take advantage of available weather windows.

 Earlier that evening, London Weather Center had predicted 40-knot gusts between 18:00 and midnight.
 That forecast proved to be correct.
 At 2030, and again at 2245, squalls reaching those speeds moved in and blew the Canopus off location.
 Shortly thereafter, Captain Roy Forsyth terminated diving operations.
 But when the 12-hour shift change occurred at midnight, weather conditions had calmed.
 Coming on duty, Supervisor Robert Kelly was instructed by diving superintendent Ed Hammond to continue with the dive program due to improved conditions.

 The weather forecast now predicted that there would be a change in wind direction from west to north, and that conditions "would worsen later in the day" with wind speeds gusting to 35 knots.
-The Canopus was only a year old, and although it represented the latest and best technology of that era, the limits of her dynamic positioning system were 18–20 knots with the wind hitting her broadside.
+The Canopus's dynamic positioning system could not support more than 18–20 knots with the wind hitting her broadside.